 - A. Position Conversions To provide various county library locations with the staffing needed to meet patron demands for services, part-time and vacant FTEs across the agency were combined and shifted to create full-time positions.
 A total of 17 part-time positions were combined and reclassified into 13 full-time positions across programs to provide staffing to complete outreach programming.
 This action resulted in a decrease of 1.00 FTE in Material Services, a decrease of 4.53 FTEs in Administrative Services, and an increase of 5.29 FTEs in Public Services, creating an overall reduction of 0.24 FTEs across the department.
-These conversions carried a commensurate increase in salary and benefits of \$70,972. - B. Roll FY2024 Library Budget Reconciliation into FY2025 Prince William County (PWC) adopted its FY2024 Budget prior to the County receiving its final FY23 budget allocation from the State of Virginia.
+These conversions carried a commensurate increase in salary and benefits of \$70,972. - B. Roll FY2024 Library Budget Reconciliation into FY2025 Prince William County (PWC) adopted its FY2024 Budget prior to the County receiving its final FY23 budget allocation from the Commonwealth of Virginia.
 Each year PWPL uses estimates for state funding and must reconcile any differences once funding has been allocated.
 Additionally, PWPL receives funding from the City of Manassas, which escalates each fiscal year, requiring reconciliation if the revenue and expenditure amounts are different from what was budgeted.
-The FY24 reconciliation resulted in a \$183,000 revenue and expenditure budget increase in FY24 (BOCS Resolution 23-542). - C. Office of Programming & Events and Community Outreach Services Shifted to Public Services During FY24 PWPL instituted a shift of program activities, finalizing the agency reorganization started in FY23.
+The FY24 reconciliation resulted in a \$183,000 revenue and expenditure budget increase in FY24 (BOCS Resolution 23-542). - C. Funds Received from Prince William Library Foundation and Friends of the Library The Library receives donations from the Prince William Library Foundation and Friends of the Library groups nonprofit organizations whose missions are to support Prince William Public Libraries financially.
+These donations assist Library in meeting its mission in service to County residents.
+On average, \$144,588 donation dollars are received and spent per fiscal year.
+More information can be found in the Non-Departmental Agency Pages. - D. Office of Programming & Events and Community Outreach Services Shifted to Public Services During FY24 PWPL instituted a shift of program activities, finalizing the agency reorganization started in FY23.
 The shift moved two activities/services (the Office of Programming & Events and Community Outreach Services) from the Administrative Services program to the Public Services program.
 This move further aligned the agency structure with the functional outreach strategy to meet library outreach needs for areas of the County with less access to Library branches and services.

-FY2025 Administrative and Public Serivces Activity Shifts of Activities Program and Activities FY2024 Budget # of Activities Program and Activities FY2025 Budget Public Services Program Public Services Program \rightarrow 1 Public Services 1 Public Services \rightarrow 2 Office of Programming and Events \rightarrow 3 Community Outreach Services A dministrative Services Program Administrative Services Program 1 Office of Programming & Events \uparrow Λ.1 oved to the Public Services Program 2 Community Outreach Services - IVI oved to the Fublic Services Frogram 3 Director's Office \uparrow 1 Director's Office 4 Human Resources \rightarrow 2 Human Resources 5 Facilities Maintenance \rightarrow 3 Facilities Maintenance 6 Financial Management Services \rightarrow 4 Financial Management Services 7 Office of Communications & Marketing \rightarrow 5 Office of Communications & Marketing 8 Literacy Volunteers of America-PWC \rightarrow 6 Literacy Volunteers of America-PWC
+FY2025 Administrative and Public Services Activity Shifts of Activities Program and Activities FY2024 Budget # of Activities Program and Activities FY2025 Budget Public Services Program Public Services Program \rightarrow 1 Public Services 1 Public Services \rightarrow 2 Office of Programming and Events \rightarrow 3 Community Outreach Services А dministrative Services Program Administrative Services Program 1 Office of Programming & Events \uparrow ΛΛ oved to the Public Services Program 2 Community Outreach Services - IVI oved to the Fublic Services Frogram 3 Director's Office \rightarrow 1 Director's Office 4 Human Resources \rightarrow 2 Human Resources 5 Facilities Maintenance \rightarrow 3 Facilities Maintenance 6 Financial Management Services \rightarrow 4 Financial Management Services 7 Office of Communications & Marketing \rightarrow 5 Office of Communications & Marketing 8 Literacy Volunteers of America-PWC \rightarrow 6 Literacy Volunteers of America-PWC